Gaucho-Racing/Query-GR/README.md

 - If a query mentions `cell` and `temperature` or `voltage` but lacks a cell number, backend responds with:
   "Which cell number for temperature/voltage? e.g., 16 or 110" and data `{ intent: "clarify_cell_metric", metric: "temperature|voltage" }`.
 - The frontend merges the follow-up (e.g., "cell 16") into the original request to preserve the user’s metric intent (e.g., only "max").
+- If a query omits the trip/run, backend asks: "Which trip (run) number? e.g., 3" and data `{ intent: "clarify_trip" }`.
+Frontend merges the run number into the last query.